janisarja/pollmaker/README.md

 This is a web application that lets you create, share, and participate in custom polls.
 [Try it out here!](https://pollmaker-two.vercel.app)

-The frontend is developed using React.js and the backend is built with Node.js and Sequelize for managing a PostgreSQL database.
+The frontend is built with React.js, while the backend uses Node.js and Express, with Sequelize handling PostgreSQL database management.

 ## Backend Setup